How a Spouse Can Get Benefits When His or Her Spouse Collects Disability

-Workers who have a long-term disability and have earned sufficient Social Security credits are often entitled to a monthly Social Security Disability (SSD) benefit, and sometimes their spouses are entitled to collect a monthly spouse’s benefit as well.
+Workers who have a long-term disability and have earned sufficient Social Security credits are often entitled to a monthly Social Security disability (SSDI) benefits, and sometimes their spouses are entitled to collect a monthly spouse’s benefit as well.
 Spouses married for at least a year, divorced spouses who were married at least 10 years, and surviving spouses can be entitled to benefits based on the earnings record of the disabled spouse (or disabled ex-spouse).

-If a husband or wife has been married for at least a year to a disabled worker who receives Social Security Disability Insurance (SSDI) or Social Security retirement benefits, the spouse can get Social Security benefits if the spouse is 62 years old or older.
+If a husband or wife has been married for at least a year to someone who receives Social Security disability benefits, the spouse can get Social Security benefits if the spouse is 62 years old or older.
 Note that eligibility for the spousal disability benefit will end if he or she becomes eligible to receive significantly higher Social Security benefits on his or her own record.

 Spouse’s Survivors Benefit

-If a spouse was married for at least a year to a disabled worker who died while receiving SSDI (or Social Security retirement benefits), the surviving spouse can get benefits in these any of circumstances:
+If a spouse was married for at least a year to a disabled worker who died while receiving Social Security disability benefits, the surviving spouse can get benefits in either of these circumstances: